What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 I added another tree in a galvanized pail.

-My favorite thing was getting to use the little vintage truck that Sweet Shark and I bought last month on our anniversary weekend in Granbury, Texas.
-OF course, I stuffed fairy lights inside.
+My favorite thing was getting to use the little vintage truck that Sweet Shark and I bought last year on our anniversary weekend in Granbury, Texas.
+Of course, I stuffed fairy lights inside.
 A couple more bottle brush trees and I have my second way to style a box for Christmas.

 Now your box doesn’t have to be vintage from an estate sale or flea market.
 It doesn’t have to be old.
 It doesn’t even have to be a box.
 A crate from the craft store will work ~ I have painted and decorated one of those.

 I have had this crate for several years.
 (Long before I knew what a blog was, I was painting and DIYing ~ wish I had taken pictures of all those projects for future blog posts.)
-You can find this type of crate at Joann, Amazon, or other craft stores.
+You can find this type of crate at craft stores or online.

 I painted it a light grey and used some old~style vinyl stencils (This was long before A Makers’ Studio) to add Christmas words in red on both sides.